Last Updated on November 30, 2023 by Ron D. Morgan

-If you want to port from Cricket Wireless to another carrier, you have the option of taking your number to the new network.
+If you want to port from Cricket Wireless to another carrier, you have the option to take your number to the new network.
 All thanks to the provision of the Federal Communications Commission (FCC) that allows you to port your number to any carrier.

 There are some details you have to provide your new carrier when you initiate the number transfer process from Cricket Wireless.
 The two main details include your Cricket Transfer PIN and account number.